chama-dev/laravel-team-permission/README.md

 # Laravel Team Permission
 This package give ability to set permissions to each member of your team.

-This is not a plug and play package and you need to configure acoording to your need.
+This is not a plug and play package, and you need to configure according to your needs.

-This is not a ACL package, is just to control routes and the Team Object.

 ## Assumptions
-All classes must be extended to avoid decentralized import.

 At user scope we have three main roles.
 - Master: A registered user that can do anything;